sharedwonder/windows-terminal-context-menu/README.md

 ## Introducing

-This software can automatically generate and open the right-click menu of Windows Terminal here.
+This software can automatically generate `Terminal here` right-click menus for Windows Terminal.

-The script can automatically recognize the system language.

-- Currently supported languages: see [the translation file](translations.ini).

 ## Install